elastic/cel-examples/README.md

 and to be more productive.

 ### CEL
-Common Expression Language (CEL) is non-turing complete functional language.
+Common Expression Language (CEL) is non-Turing complete functional language.
 Elastic chose CEL due to its performance and safety.
 Rather than using a sandbox to run the program, CEL can be embedded as a library.
 Elastic extended CEL in the mito project to include support for requesting and processing API requests.

 As a non-turing complete functional language, the structure of CEL programs can seem foreign to procedural or object-oriented programmers.
-For more information on CEL and mito CEL see the official documentation:
+For more information on CEL and mito extensions, see the official documentation:
 [Google CEL](https://github.com/google/CEL-spec/blob/master/doc/langdef.md),
 [mito CEL extension](https://www.elastic.co/docs/reference/beats/filebeat/filebeat-input-CEL).